topi314/LavaQueue/README.md

 ---

-## API
+### API

-The plugin provides a REST API to add, remove and update tracks in the queue.
+The plugin provides a REST API to add, remove, and update tracks in the queue.

 ### Get Queue